What the poem wants: drafting and editing workshop

 How will I be taught, and will there be any work outside the class?

 In-class exercises, small group discussion, tutor-led discussion, workshop readings and discussion.
-Out of class, when possible, you will be expected to work up and print out something generated from that day’s work.
+Out of class, when possible, you will be expected to work up something generated from that day’s work.
 There will be optional homework for students who are able to make time to extend their learning.

 All writing courses at City Lit will involve an element of workshop.
 This means that students will produce work which will be discussed in an open and constructive environment with the tutor and other students.
 The college operates a policy of constructive criticism, and all feedback on another student’s work by the tutor and other students should be delivered in that spirit.